SAP/fundamental-styles/docs/pages/components/tree.md

 The tree is like a list containing hierarchical data.
 It acts as a container for items, with the possibility to expand and collapse nodes.
 The tree changes the indentation per level dynamically when the user expands a node, based on number of levels currently showing.
 The first tree level (ul element) has a class `expanded-level-*` which keeps track of which level is currently expanded.
 The indentation rules are the same for compact and cozy mode.

 ### Wrapping Behaviour
-The default behaviour of the list item is no wrapping.
-To allow wrapping use the `fd-tree__content--wrap` modifier class applied on the `fd-tree__content` element.
+The default behaviour of the list item is not wrapped.
+To allow wrapping, use the `fd-tree__content--wrap` modifier class applied on the `fd-tree__content` element.

 ### Modes
-There are 2 modes: Default(Tablet and Mobile) and Compact (Desktop).
+There are 2 modes: Default (Tablet and Mobile) and Compact (Desktop).
 For compact mode apply the `fd-tree--compact` modifier class to each `fd-tree` element.

 ### Interactive States
-By default tree items do not have `hover` state.
-The `fd-tree--hoverable` modifier class applied to the first tree level (ul element) can enable the `hover` state. <br>
+The `hover` state isn't enabled on tree items by default.
+This can be achieved by applying the `fd-tree--hoverable` modifier class to the first tree level (ul element). <br>
-For selected state apply the `is-selected` class to the `fd-tree__item-container` element.
+For the selected state, apply the `is-selected` class to the `fd-tree__item-container` element.

 <br>